SAQ pricing

 Read the official PCI SAQ D document

-The PCI SSC publishes SAQ D-Merchant and SAQ D-Service Provider v4.0 in the official document library.
-All 329 controls are listed in full.
+The PCI SSC publishes SAQ D-Merchant and SAQ D-Service Provider v4.0.1 in the official document library.
+Every control is listed in full, with the eligibility criteria at the front.

 Frequently asked